+We all have different ideas about what is important to us.
 When our wishes are heard and respected, it means we can live better until the very end of life.
-Having meaningful conversations around what matters to us can make the difference between a peaceful, meaningful ending and a confusing, frightening one.
+Having meaningful conversations around what matters to us is essential throughout life.
+It can also make the difference between a peaceful, meaningful ending and a confusing, frightening one.

 What kind of things should we be learning about each other from these conversations?

 Unlike advance care planning (ACP) conversations, talking about what matters to you is more about overall wellbeing than medical matters – what will help you feel that life is enjoyable and worthwhile?
 These are normal everyday conversations.
 From such conversations we may learn unexpected things about each other like:

 What makes us happy, feel calm, content and peaceful?